Frequently Asked Questions

 What are the FTA’s “piggybacking” regulations?

 FTA encourages grantees to enter into State and local agreements for the procurement of common goods and services in order to foster greater economy and efficiency.
-The Best Practices Procurement Manual (BPPM), Section 6.3.3 - Joint Procurements of Rolling Stock and Piggybacking, provides FTA policy and guidance on the subject of joint procurements, including “piggybacking.”
+The Best Practices Procurement Manual (BPPM), Section 3.3.2 provides FTA policy and guidance on the subject of joint procurements.
+Piggybacking is discussed in section 3.3.4.
 “Piggybacking” is defined as “the post-award use of a contractual document/process that allows someone who was not contemplated in the original procurement to purchase the same supplies/equipment through that original document/process.”
-The BPPM defines the circumstances when piggybacking is permissible:
+The circumstances when piggybacking is permissible:

 The solicitation and contract include an assignability clause that allows for the assignment of all or part of the specified deliverable items.